Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Properties of 2qp states

 \section{Properties of 2qp states}

-Table~\ref{tabMg} displays some characteristics of eight 2qp states with maximal contributions ${\cal J}_{qq'}$ to ${\cal J}_{\rm IB}$ in $^{24}$Mg.
-Just these configurations are used in calculations of ${\cal J}^{(8)}_{\rm IB}$ shown in Fig.~\ref{Mg_Jqp}.
+Table~\ref{tabMg} displays characteristics of 2qp states with the largest contributions ${\cal J}_{qq'}$ to ${\cal J}_{\rm IB}$ in $^{24}$Mg.
 The calculations are performed with the force SkM* for deformations $\beta$=0.2, 0.4, 0.5 and 1.0.

-It is seen that, for all considered deformations, the dominant contribution to ${\cal J}_{\rm IB}$ is provided by proton (pp) and neutron (nn) pairs [211$\uparrow$, 202$\uparrow$].
+It is seen that, for all these deformations, the dominant contribution to ${\cal J}_{\rm IB}$ is provided by proton (pp) and neutron (nn) pairs [211$\uparrow$, 202$\uparrow$].
 The domination is explained by three favorable factors: large s-p matrix element $f_{qq'}$, modest pairing suppression $u_{qq'}$ and rather low excitation energy $\epsilon_{qq'}$. \cal Just these 2qp pairs are used for calculation of ${\cal J}^{(2)}_{\rm IB}$.

 The large matrix element for $[211\uparrow, 202\uparrow]$ is explained by holding the asymptotic selection rules $\Delta N=0,\pm2, \Delta n_z=\pm 1, \Delta \Lambda = 1$ for $lm=21$-transitions \cite{Sol}.